 Research shows that proportionately less Canadians with disabilities lead an active lifestyle due to a variety of factors including economic disparity, lack of access to transportation, intimidation, and negative attitudes or lack of knowledge on the part of physical activity providers.

 For Canadians with a disability, regular physical activity may be even more important than it is for the rest of the population.
 For a person with a disability, an active lifestyle can open doors to increased health, social inclusion and self-empowerment - doors which might otherwise remain closed.
 Access to physical activity can eliminate the likelihood of acquiring secondary health conditions like diabetes, high blood pressure or heart disease.
 Being active builds resiliency and can provide an all-important outlet for a person with a disability.

 An acquired brain injury is caused by trauma or a blow to the head.
 It occurs most commonly as a result of motor vehicle accidents, a fall, consequence of an assault/violence, or through a sport injury.
 An ABI usually causes permanent damage to the brain and results in impaired functioning.

 Aging is a term which describes the process that encompasses a decline in productivity, performance and health over time.
 As we age, we inevitably become frailer, susceptible to age-related degenerative disease, and more vulnerable to acquiring a disability.

 A spinal cord injury is trauma or damage to the spinal cord which results in a loss or impairment of function, leading to a reduction in mobility or feeling.
-Traumatic SCI can occur through car accidents, falls, gun shots or sport injuries among other causes.
-SCI can also occur through diseases such as Transverse Myelitis, Spina Bifida, or Polio.
+Traumatic SCI can occur through car crashes, falls, gun shots or sport injuries among other causes.